 Written by: Lauryn Gerard

 UT Health Austin and Dell Children’s Medical Center are proud to announce that 13-year-old Grace Jennings is home after receiving a long-awaited heart transplant.
 Grace received her heart transplant on January 26, 2021 after waiting 15 months for a donor heart while on a lifesaving mechanical heart pump.
 Grace is the second patient to receive a heart transplant from the Texas Center for Pediatric and Congenital Heart Disease, a clinical partnership between Dell Children’s Medical Center and UT Health Austin.

 Grace was born with a congenital heart defect, which required multiple cardiac operations early in life.
-In September 2019, she underwent open-heart surgery at Dell Children’s after experiencing heart failure and was the first pediatric patient in Central Texas to receive a left ventricular assist device (LVAD), which is an implanted mechanical pump that supports the circulation and partially replaces heart function in people who have weakened hearts.
+In September 2019, she underwent a 10-hour open-heart surgery at Dell Children’s after experiencing heart failure and was the first pediatric patient in Central Texas to receive a left ventricular assist device (LVAD), which is an implanted mechanical pump that supports the circulation and partially replaces heart function in people who have weakened hearts.